 Students admitted to the Master of Education degree program in Secondary Education may elect foreign languages as the subject matter field.
-See "Master of Education," page 174, for information on the Master of Education degree.
-The faculty also offer a graduate program with a major in Spanish leading to the Ph.D. degree.
-See "Doctor of Philosophy," page 101, for general requirements.
+See "Master of Education," page 180, for information on the Master of Education degree.
+The faculty also offer a graduate program leading to the Ph.D. degree in Spanish.
+See "Doctor of Philosophy," page 104, for general requirements.
 It is recommended, but not required, that students applying for admission to the M.A., M.Ed., or Ph.D. program submit scores on the Graduate Record Examination.
+The department also offers a certificate in Translation.
+For more information, see the General Catalog or contact the department for a brochure.
 MASTER OF ARTS Candidates for the M.A. degree should, upon entrance, present the equivalent of an undergraduate major in the language in which the degree is sought.
 Those who lack this background, but who show strong potential and meet Graduate College admissions requirements, may be admitted to a graduate program on a provisional basis, pending removal of specified deficiencies.
 These deficiencies must be completed in addition to the regular program of study for the master's degree.
 Students in all graduate programs are expected to maintain a high level of linguistic fluency acceptable to a native speaker.
 Before acceptance in the program, applicants may be requested to furnish evidence of their proficiency.
 The program of study for the M.A. degree includes a minimum of 30 semester hours of graduate-level work, as approved by the candidate's supervisory committee.
 The program must include a 500-level Bibliography and Research Methods course offered by the department.
 It is recommended that the course be taken, if possible, in the first semester of the candidate's graduate career.
 (Students in the Spanish program [literature concentration] also are required to enroll in SPA 545 Concepts of Literary Criticism.)
 When approved by the candidate's supervisory committee, nine hours in another language or in closely related courses may be included in the program.
 Students pursuing their graduate studies in a program with a concentration in literature, comparative literature, or linguistics present an acceptable thesis for which six hours of credit are granted.
 Students who are primarily interested in teaching on the secondary or community college levels may select, with the approval of the supervisory committee, a program of study with a concentration in language and culture.
 Students in this program present a thesis for which six hours of credit are granted.
 Comprehensive Examinations.
 All candidates are required to pass a comprehensive written or oral examination designed to evaluate the candidate's knowledge in the area of specialization.
 A reading list is provided as a guide to preparation for this examination.
 Thesis Requirements.
 A thesis is required.